-The recognition and use of sketch or stroke-based gestures can be roughly categorized into gestures that are hard-coded or visually matched\cite{gestures}.
-Hard-coded gestures tend to be expressive, but context specific and difficult to customize.
-Visual matching, such as the simple \$1 Gesture Recognizer \cite{dollar}, geometrically match a given strokes to a user-given set of gesture templates.
-These gestures are typically scene agnostic and can be mapped to general directives (eg. invoking undo using a scratch gesture).
-Similar to visually matched gestures, squidgets match user drawn strokes to the set of squidget curves in a graphical scene.
+\addvspace{4pt} {\bf Sketch-based gestures and interfaces:} The recognition and use of stroke-based gestures can be categorized into gestures that are hard-coded or visually matched \cite{gestures}.
+Hard-coded gestures tend to be expressive but context-specific and difficult to customize.
+Visual matching, such as the \$1 Gesture Recognizer \cite{dollar}, geometrically matches a stroke to a user-given set of gesture templates.
+These gestures are typically scene-agnostic and can be mapped to general directives (e.g. invoking undo using a scratch gesture).
+Similar to visually-matched gestures, squidgets match user-drawn strokes to the set of squidget curves in a graphical scene.